NonceGeek/scaffold-rooch/src/app/docs/document.en.md

 Staking your BTC into the Babylon protocol is another way of holding your BTC on the mainnet.
 This is also a safe way for you to hold your BTC but with less flexibility as once its staked it takes a fixed period to unbound them and withdraw.

-For each BTC that you stake into Babylon, you are eligible to claim 450,000 $GROW tokens.
+For each BTC that you stake into Babylon, you are eligible to claim the $GROW tokens.

 > Learn more details about Babylon Staking at https://babylonlabs.io/